YidiDev/SimulateUserProject/README.md

     ```

 - **Set Custom Session Settings**:
 By default, Simulate User sets all simulated sessions to last for a maximum of 3600 seconds.
-It also automatically deletes all simulated sessions and simulated session actions for 14 days.
+It also automatically deletes all simulated sessions and simulated session actions after 14 days.
 You can toggle those settings as follows:
     ```python
     SIMULATED_SESSION_EXPIRY: int = 3600
     SIMULATED_SESSION_RETENTION: int =  14